 Fixed wireless service is different from DSL, cable, or fiber-optic internet connections in one fundamental way: your data is coming from a cell phone tower, not a wire in the ground.
-That means you’ll need a couple key pieces of equipment.
+Without a wired connection, you’ll need a couple key pieces of equipment.

 First of all, there’s a wireless antenna that receives the signal from the tower.
-Then there’s a modem/router that connects to the wireless receiver and your home devices.
-Both pieces of equipment come free from AT&T (but you can’t keep them after your service ends) and seem to work quite well according to customer reviews.
+Then there’s a wireless modem/router that connects to the wireless receiver and your connected devices at home.
+Both the modem/router and antenna come free from AT&T (but you can’t keep them after your service ends) and seem to work quite well according to customer reviews.

 AT&T will install everything for you (though there is a $99 installation fee).
 The installation has three steps: